darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

 the firmware from the device.
 In line with this, any attempts to inspect the contents of the flash via debugger would generate an immediate HF (Hard Fault).

-While searching for potential work arounds to this particular challenge, I came across a paper by Johannes Obermaier and Stefan Tatschner entitled ["Shedding too much Light on a Microcontroller’s Firmware Protection"](https://www.aisec.fraunhofer.de/en/FirmwareProtection.html).
+While searching for potential workarounds to this particular challenge, I came across a paper by Johannes Obermaier and Stefan Tatschner entitled ["Shedding too much Light on a Microcontroller’s Firmware Protection"](https://www.aisec.fraunhofer.de/en/FirmwareProtection.html).
 Although this paper covers a number of attacks on the STM32, one immediately